TruncatedDinoSour/armour/doc/d/keyfile-1.md

-# Keyfile - version 1
+# Keyfile - version 1 (alpha)

-**This is an alpha format.
-Do not implement it yet.**
+**This is an alpha stage format, same as pDBv1 and SNAPI.
+Do not implement it or use it in production yet until the next stable release.**

-This document defines the format of a pDB Keyfile file, which is used to store various keys.
+This document defines the format of a pDB Keyfile file, which is used to store various keys and/or their parameters.

 The purpose of this format is to define a format where keys may be stored in a non-raw format, adding a layer of authentication, authenticity, and authorization to the access of them.
 This system highly depends on the strength